 But Barry's not alone.
 His incendiary rhetoric echoes other liberal black leaders who have long made a sport of scapegoating Asian immigrant entrepreneurs across the country.
 Just this February, Jeffery Muhammad, the veteran Nation of Islam leader in Dallas, lashed out at Asian-American business owners for being "just the latest in a long line of people who have come to this country -- like Jews, Italians, Indians and now Asians -- who have sucked the blood of and exploited the black community."

 Rapper Ice Cube, now a mainstream actor and comedian, penned "Black Korea" to demonize Korean store owners in South Central Los Angeles:

-(SET ITAL) So they watch every damn move that I make.
+So they watch every damn move that I make.

 They hope I don't pull out a gat and try to rob

 they funky little store, but b***h, I got a job.

 ...
 So don't follow me, up and down your market,